 Other income and expense consists primarily of foreign currency exchange gains or losses, interest income and gains or losses recognized on certain transactions outside of our normal course of business.
-Other expense was \$11.5 million during the three months ended September 30, 2019 compared to \$2.5 million during the three months ended September 30, 2018.
-Other expense was \$15.8 million during the nine months ended September 30, 2019 compared to \$5.0 million during the nine months ended September 30, 2018.
-Other expenses during the three and nine months ended September 30, 2019 primarily included the loss recognized on the Baycorp Transaction of \$12.5 million.
+Other expense was \$11.5 million during the three months ended September 30, 2019 compared to \$2.5 million during the three months ended September 30, 2019 compared to \$5.0 million during the nine months ended September 30, 2019 compared to \$5.0 million during the nine months ended September 30, 2019 primarily included the loss recognized on the Baycorp Transaction of \$12.5 million.
 Other expense during the three and nine months ended September 30, 2018 was primarily the result of a loss on a derivative contract of \$2.7 million and \$9.3 million, respectively, offset by certain other income recognized during the periods.